Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 |

-The user can draw the area using *Draw rectange* / *Draw polygon* tool or upload it in GeoJSON format (draw and upload, as well as view the data structure, follow this link - `geojson.io <http://geojson.io/>`_).
+The user can draw the area using *Draw rectangle* / *Draw polygon* tool or upload it in GeoJSON format (draw and upload, as well as view the data structure, follow this link - `geojson.io <http://geojson.io/>`_).

 .. warning::
   Note that max limit of total area is **25 km²** for the free plan.
 The area limit is calculated not by the polygon, but by the **Bounding Box** (`Bbox <https://en.wikipedia.org/wiki/Minimum_bounding_box>`_).
 Therefore, in this example a warning ``MAX BBOX 25 KM²`` appears in the example below (bounding box is highlighted):